---

 The Merkle Patricia Trie (MPT) is unfriendly to validity proofs: it uses RLP for

 node encoding, Keccak for hashing, is a "tree of trees", and does not allow for the efficient proving of segments of bytecode.
 It also produces large Merkle proofs.
-As an example, the account trie today reaches a maximum depth of about 12, so the
+As an example, the account trie today reaches a maximum depth of about 12, so a

-expected size of a single branch is `15 * 32 * 12 = 5760` bytes: 15 sibling hashes of
+branch at that depth is `15 * 32 * 12 = 5760` bytes: 15 sibling hashes of

 32 bytes at each of the 12 levels.
 From a worst-case block perspective, spending all

-60M gas to touch a single byte of many distinct account codes, none of which is
+`60M` gas to touch a single byte of many distinct account codes, none of which is

 chunked, needs `60M/2400 * (12*480 + 64k) ≈ 1.8GB`.
 Here `2400` is the cheapest gas

-cold account access under [EIP-2929](./eip-2929.md) is `2600`), `12*480` is the
+(a cold access under [EIP-2929](./eip-2929.md) costs `2600`); `12*480` is the

-branch to that account, and `64k` is the [EIP-7954](./eip-7954.md) 64 KiB code size
+branch to that account; and `64k` is the [EIP-7954](./eip-7954.md) 64 KiB code size

 A binary tree shrinks regular Merkle proofs, because proof size scales with